Skip to content

 Common Brands and Equipment Types

 Walk-In and Cold Storage Refrigeration: Master-Bilt, Norlake, Kolpak, Arctic Industries, Polar King, ThermalRite, American Panel, and Bally walk-in cooler and freezer systems.
 Heatcraft, Bohn, Larkin, Russell, Trenton, and Copeland refrigeration components and condensing units.
-Walk-in compressors, condensers, evaporator coils, defrost systems, door gaskets, and walk-in panel systems.

 Commercial Refrigeration & Display Equipment: True Manufacturing, Beverage-Air, Continental, Delfield, Hoshizaki, Turbo Air, Traulsen, Migali, and Hussmann commercial refrigerators, freezers, prep tables, and refrigerated display cases.
-Reach-in refrigerators, sandwich prep tables, pizza prep tables, refrigerated bases, undercounter units, and commercial display merchandisers.

 Ice Machines and Ice Production: Manitowoc, Hoshizaki, Scotsman, Ice-O-Matic, Follett, and Vogt commercial ice machines.
-Cube ice machines, flake ice machines, nugget ice machines, ice dispensers, and ice storage bins.

 • Heatcraft